whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Open a Tale that you don't have write permissions to
 1. Attempt to add data to the workspace and external data
 1. Note that the "+" icons are greyed out, preventing you from doing so
+1. Note that Home directory isn't present

 * [ ] Export Tale
-1. View a Tale that you own
+1. Open your copy of the LIGO Tale or import https://girder.stage.wholetale.org/api/v1/integration/zenodo?doi=10.5281%2Fzenodo.490449&resource_server=sandbox.zenodo.org
 1. Select "Export Tale" from Tale menu
 1. Confirm that a download starts for the ZIP archive
 1. Open the archive